abinit/abinit/doc/tutorial/bse.md

 ## Preparatory steps (WFK and the SCR file)

-*Before starting, you might consider to work in a different subdirectory as for the other tutorials.
-Why not Work_bs?*
+Before starting, you might consider to work in a different subdirectory as for the other tutorials.
+Why not Work_bs?

-Copy the file *\$ABI_TESTS/tutorial/Input/tbs_1.abi* in the working directory *Work_bs*.
+Copy the input files *\$ABI_TESTS/tutorial/Input/tbs_\*.abi*. in the working directory *Work_bs*.

 Make sure that the Si.psp8 pseudopotential needed for running the tutorial is placed under